mattdevv/uJPEG-GPU/README.md

 __________________________
 ### Usage
-Select one or more Texture2D assets in the project browser and then in the menu bar go to 'MyTools/Process Selected Textures'.
-A window will appear and allow you to convert the selected textures into a scriptable object.
-These objects contain a `JpegData` instance which is CPU decompressable, or they can be converted to a `JpegBuffer` which is GPU decodable.
+Open the window found at 'Window/mattdevv/Convert Textures to JPEG', any selected Texture2Ds will be displayed in the window with a preview of the compression.
+At the bottom of the window you can choose where to save the created JPEGs and process them individually or use the same settings to process all selected Texture2Ds.
+The outputted objects contain a `JpegData` instance which is CPU decompressable, or they can be converted to a `JpegBuffer` which is GPU decodable.
 See scripts 'JpegTest.cs' and 'GPUTest.cs' for examples of each.
 __________________________
 # Performance
 - Testing was performed on an AMD 7950X CPU and NVIDIA RTX 4090 GPU.